-Specializing in rare and endangered heirloom vegetable, flower and herb seed.
+Specializing in rare and endangered heirloom vegetable, flower, herb & ancient grain seed.

 Determinate (AKA ‘Bush’) varieties generally have a heavy fruit set over a relatively short period of time, then stop producing fruit.
 When fruit sets on the terminal bud, the plants stop growing, and all the fruit tends to ripen around the same time, after which the plants die back.
 The plants tend to be more compact, so can be good choices for container gardens or when you have space limitations.
 Determinate varieties are also a great choice for tomatoes that you want to harvest lots of all at once for canning!
 Pay special attention to the Days to Maturity when choosing determinate varieties so you can spread out your harvest by planting some early, mid and late season types.